Pulque

 The drink's history extends far back into the Mesoamerican period, when it was considered sacred, and its use was limited to certain classes of people.
-After the Spanish Conquest of the Aztec Empire, the drink became secular and its consumption rose.
+After the Spanish conquest of the Aztec Empire, the drink became secular and its consumption rose.
 The consumption of pulque reached its peak in the late 19th century.
-In the 20th century, the drink fell into decline, mostly because of competition from beer, which became more prevalent with the arrival of European immigrants.
-There are some efforts to revive the drink's popularity through tourism.
+In the 20th century, the drink fell into decline, mostly because of competition from beer, which became more prevalent with the arrival of European immigrants, but pulque remains popular in many parts of Central Mexico, however, and there have been some efforts to revive the drink's popularity elsewhere through tourism.
 Similar drinks exist elsewhere in Latin America, such as guarango in Ecuador (see miske).

 Description

 Pulque is a milk-colored, somewhat viscous liquid that produces a light foam.
 It is made by fermenting the sap of certain types of maguey (agave) plants.
 In contrast, mezcal is made from the cooked heart of certain agave plants, and tequila is made all or mostly from the blue agave.
 About six varieties of maguey are best used for the production of pulque.
 The name pulque is derived from Nahuatl.
 The original name of the drink was iztāc octli [ˈistaːk ˈokt͡ɬi] (white pulque), the term pulque was probably mistakenly derived by the Spanish from the octli poliuhqui [ˈokt͡ɬi poˈliwki], which meant "spoiled pulque".

 It is one of two types of fermented agave drink known from Mexico at the time of European contact: pulque is made with sap taken from the stem, while the other was made with pit roasted stems and leaf bases.